IBM/ai-on-z-101/docs/onnxdlc.md

     - Simple install to z/OS Container Extensions (zCX).
     - Enables you to upload your ONNX model then compile and deploy at the push of a button.
     - Includes serving capability that exposes REST end points to call from an application.
-    - Available on the ibm.com WMLz page: ['Download trial code'](https://www.ibm.com/products/machine-learning-for-zos).
+    - Available on the ibm.com MLz page: ['Download trial code'](https://www.ibm.com/products/machine-learning-for-zos).

-- **Additional resources:**
-    - If you are interested in trying WMLz OSCE, here is a quick self-directed exercise that demonstrates how to call a ONNX model from a z/OS Java program: [Demonstrating a z/OS application calling WMLz OSCE](https://github.com/IBM/ai-on-z-wmlzce-zos)

 **Linux on Z and LinuxONE** users can leverage the Deep Learning Compiler directly to create model programs that can be incorporated into serving environments or applications directly.